Dasharo/docs/docs/unified-test-documentation/overview.md

 * `Dasharo Compatibility` which contains test suites related to the basic functionailited of the device.
-* `Dasharo Security` which contains test suites related to the platform security and supporting security modules).
+* `Dasharo Security` which contains test suites related to the platform security and supporting security modules.